 At last a breeze began to blow through our home.
 On that breeze was the wonderful fragrance of adulthood, freedom and new adventures.
 Suddenly, this young man noticed that fragrance on the breeze.
 He turned to look into that breeze and enjoy that delicious enticing fragrance.
 Still we had our hands on that cord.
 As we watched, the breeze became and wind and to our amazement the wind began to lift this young man up.
 He looked so tall, so strong, so handsome and so confident as he began to soar on that wind.
 Along with others we raised our hands to clap for him.
 As we clapped and cheered for him the cord slipped from our hands.
 A few frightening moments passed, then we smiled.
 The cord around his waist was gone, but we realized that we still held the cord to his heart to keep him safe and lead him back to us.

 To Phillip for Graduation from High School, May 27, 2005.
 Somehow now that Phil has started the Big Adventure of his life it seemed right to think about this again.
 Love, Mom and Dad

-Read more articles by Christina Chapman or search for articles on the same topic or others.
+Read more articles by Christina Chapman or search for other articles by topic below.